sudarshan-s-harithas/BeagleBone-Blue/README.md

 ## Scripts

-There are presently 2 Programs, the Bluetooth_Publisher_Ros.py and Motor_Test_GPIO.py.
+There are presently 3 Programs, the Bluetooth_Publisher_Ros.py and Motor_Test_GPIO.py , Bluetooth_BeagleBone_Blue.py.

 To Run **Bluetooth_Publisher_Ros.py** , ROS has to be installed on the Board this program recieves the data throgh a mobile App ( Say: Blueterm), and then publishes this data as a ROS topic.

 The **Motor_Test_GPIO.py** , enables you to control the motor through an external motor driver and GPIO pins on BeagleBone Blue

+The **Bluetooth_BeagleBone_Blue.py**, just recieves the data from Blueterm and prints the recieved data (Ros is not necessary for this program).